-- a) A shift of the demand curve to the right and an increase in the price of bananas - b) A shift of the demand curve to the left and a decrease in the price of bananas - c) A shift of the supply curve to the right and a decrease in the price of bananas - d) A shift of the supply curve to the left and an increase in the price of bananas
+- a) A shift of the demand curve to the right and a decrease in the price of streaming services. - b) A shift of the demand curve to the left and a decrease in the price of streaming services. - c) A shift of the supply curve to the right and a decrease in the price of streaming services. - d) A shift of the demand curve to the right and minimal change in the price of streaming services.

-7. An example of an inferior good is:
+- 7. An example of an inferior good is:

-- a) A new Star Wars toy
+- a) A vinyl LP by Wu Tang Clan

-- b) Kombucha
+- b) Bubble tea

-- c) Bus travel
+- c) Second hand clothes

-- d) Manicure services
+- d) Lawn mowing services

-8. A movement along the demand curve for peanut butter might be caused by:
+8. A movement along the demand curve for Nutella might be caused by:

-a) A drought

-b) A ban on all nut products in all schools across Australia

-- c) A health report that highlights that nut products made in Australia might contain mould - d) A cure is found for nut allergies
+- a) A decrease in the bee population across the world - b) A ban on all nut products in all schools across Australia - c) A report by 'That Sugar Film' that highlights how much sugar and palm oil is in Nutella - d) The price of bread increases

-9. An increase in the price of oil is likely to result in:
+9. An increase in the price of electricity might result in:

-- a) A decrease in the supply of new vehicles - b) A decrease in the demand for new bicycles - c) A decrease in price of electric vehicles - d) A decrease in exploration activities to find new sources of oil
+- a) An increase in the sales of inferior goods - b) A decrease in the supply of solar panels - c) An increase in the demand for electric cars and scooters - d) A decrease in the price of energy efficient light bulbs

-10. What would happen in the market for Pink Lady apples if there was an increase in the price of Fuji apples?
+10. What would happen in the market for Nudie Jeans if there was an increase in the price of Neuw Denim Jeans?

 - a) The demand curve would shift to the right and the price would fall - b) The demand curve would shift to the right and the price would increase - c) The demand curve would shift to the left and the price would increase - d) The demand curve would shift to the left and the price would fall - 11.
-If average wage growth in Australia increases to 4% (the current rate is approximately 2%), then in the market for new computers - a) the price would increase, and the quantity traded would fall - b) the price would increase, and the quantity traded might increase or fall - c) neither the price or quantity change can be determined - d) both the price and quantity traded would increase

-12. If the price for soft drinks increases by 10% and this results in a fall in the quantity demanded for soft drinks by 5% then the product

-- a) Has a low PED

-- b) Has a high PED

-- c) Has a low PES

-- d) Has a high PES
+An increase in Australia's unemployment rate is likely to cause which of the following to occur in the market for home brand baked beans? - a) the supply curve would shift to the right causing the price to increase - b) the demand curve would shift to the right causing the price to increase - c) the demand curve would shift to the left causing the price to decrease - d) there would be no change in this market - 12.
+If the price for soft drinks increases by from \$2 to \$2.20 and this resulted in a fall in the quantity demanded for soft drinks from 20 million litres per week to 19 million litres per week, then the product: - a) Has a high PED - b) Has a low PED - c) Is unit elastic - d) Has a PED that cannot be determined from the information given